mvermeeren/variational-symmetries/README.md

 subfolder 'logs' and save final results in the subfolder 'lagrangians'.
 If the parameter 'viewpdf' is set to True, a pdf of the output will be compiled.

-If a continuous pluri-Lagrangian structure is successfully computed, it will be written to a file in the subfolder 'lagrangians'

 ADDING MORE HIERARCHIES